Condensed Interior-Point Methods for Scalable Nonlinear Programming on GPUs: Conditioning of the condensed KKT system

 We denote $\delta(p, v) = \| (p, v) - (p^\star, v^\star) \|$ the Euclidean distance to the primal-dual stationary point $(p^\star, v^\star)$.
 From \cite[Theorem 2.2]{wright2001effects}, if Assumption~\ref{hyp:ipm} holds at $p^\star$ and $v > 0$,

 For feasible iterate $(s, v) > 0$, we define the \emph{duality measure} $\Xi(s, v)$ as the mapping

 where $m_i$ is the number of inequality constraints.
-The duality measure encodes the current satisfaction of the complementarity constraints.
-For a solution $(p^\star, v^\star)$, we have $\Xi(s^\star, v^\star) = 0$.
+The duality measure quantifies the satisfaction of the complementarity constraints.
+For a solution $(p^\star, v^\star)$, $\Xi(s^\star, v^\star) = 0$.
 The duality measure can be used to define the barrier parameter in IPM.